Renstrio24p/Standalone-Typescript/README.md

-     in index.js see the difference between JS and TS
+     in index.ts see the difference between JS and TS

 - in ts it has specific HTMLType include in which type of a variable or a document.

 ![image](https://github.com/Renstrio24p/Standalone-TypescriptES10/assets/123795328/121c6aa4-140d-4a6d-8097-b588d0e20404)

-      Start.js
+      Start.ts

 ![image](https://github.com/Renstrio24p/Standalone-TypescriptES10/assets/123795328/3dd4c5a9-e0b3-474a-8d58-16542f08130e)